whetstoneresearch/doppler-indexer-rs/docs/DECODING.md

 For factory events during catchup, the decoder loads factory addresses from `data/derived/{chain}/factories/` parquet files.

+### Re-Catchup on Completion

+When the eth_call decoder receives `AllComplete`, it re-runs the catchup phase.
+This ensures any columns that were backfilled during the live phase (e.g., new `once` call functions added while collection was in progress) are properly decoded.
+The re-catchup uses fresh column indexes to detect newly added raw data.

+### Synchronization Barrier

+The eth_call decoder waits for raw eth_call collection catchup to complete before starting its own catchup phase.
+This is coordinated via a `oneshot` channel (`eth_calls_catchup_done_rx`).
+After the decoder's catchup completes, it signals back via `decode_catchup_done_tx` to allow the transformation engine to proceed.
+This prevents deadlocks where the engine might be waiting for decoded data that hasn't been produced yet.

 ### Incremental Decoding

 When a new event is added to the configuration, the catchup phase efficiently processes only what's needed: